UEFA EURO 2024 qualifying: What to look out for on Matchday 10 | European Qualifiers

 Article body

-Sixteen down, four to go.
-The fight for the remaining automatic qualifying spots for UEFA EURO 2024 will go down to the wire on Monday and Tuesday.
+Nineteen down, one to go.
+The fight for the last automatic qualifying spot for UEFA EURO 2024 will go down to the wire on Tuesday.

-First up, three head-to-heads on Monday promise nothing but drama – especially with holders Italy yet to secure their ticket to Germany.
-As for Croatia and Wales, only one will get to join the party the following night.
+Croatia host Armenia knowing that anything less than victory could allow Wales to snatch a finals spot from their grasp.
+France have sealed their place, but after racking up 14 goals last time out they seek perfection in Greece.

 Matchday 10 fixtures and results